mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 #.
 Create a client with a url of the form  ``mongodb://localhost/?authMechanism=MONGODB-OIDC`` and the OIDC request callback.
 #.
 Perform a ``find`` operation.
 #.
 Clear the cache.
 #.
+Close the client.

+#.
 Create a request callback that reads in the generated ``test_user1`` token
 file.
 #.
 Create a client with a url of the form  ``mongodb://test_user1@localhost/?authMechanism=MONGODB-OIDC`` and the OIDC request callback.
 #.
 Perform a ``find`` operation.
 #.
 Clear the cache.
+#.
+Close the client.

 AWS Device Auth
 ===============